-Many years ago, a friend told me that he thought to see the Vietnamese water puppets show was not really worth anyone’s time.
-I listened to him, and though I lived quite close to the theatre, it took me many years to actually go to see the Vietnamese water puppet show performance.
+Many years ago, a friend told me that seeing the Vietnamese water puppets show was not worth anyone’s time.
+I listened to him, and though I lived quite close to the theatre, it took me many years to see the Vietnamese water puppet performance.

 The Vietnamese water puppets are an ancient cultural tradition; the puppet show dates back to the 11th century.
 The puppet shows started in the villages along the Red River in North Vietnam.

-Interestingly, the tradition of the Vietnamese water puppets has really withstood the test of time, including Vietnam’s colonization by the French and the Vietnam War, or what they call here in Vietnam, the American War.
+Interestingly, the Vietnamese water puppets tradition has withstood the test of time, including Vietnam’s colonization by the French and the Vietnam War, or what they call here in Vietnam the American War.
 Through all this, the Vietnamese water puppets have lasted as an important cultural art form.

-Many years ago, we went to a lacquer factory, and we visited one of the master water puppet manufacturers.
+Many years ago, we went to a lacquer factory and visited one of the master water puppet manufacturers.
 He was in the process of manufacturing puppets for the Water Puppet show in Hanoi.

-His puppets were all made out of wood and used a lacquer that could withstand the water.
+His puppets were made of wood and used a lacquer that could withstand the water.
 The puppets are also made with a traditional Vietnamese lacquer technique.
-If you are interested in lacquer production, you can read Mondoro’s blog about lacquer by clicking here.
+If you are interested in lacquer production, you can read Mondoro’s blog by clicking here.

-Modern-day Vietnamese water puppet shows are performed in a pool that is about 4 meters deep.
-Usually, about 8 puppeteers are hidden behind a screen so that you cannot see them as they are operating the puppets.
+Modern-day Vietnamese water puppet shows are performed in a pool about 4 meters deep.
+Usually, about 8 puppeteers are hidden behind a screen so that you cannot see them as they operate the puppets.

 Of course, to add to the show, some modern elements were added to the water puppet theatre.
-Still, the Vietnamese water puppet tradition’s essence and how it is performed is similar to how it has been performed for many centuries.
+Still, the Vietnamese water puppet tradition’s essence and performance is similar to how it has been performed for many centuries.

-Vietnam’s countryside and rural life have always been an essential part of the Vietnamese culture, so it should be no surprise that the Vietnamese water puppet show also reflects this part of Vietnam.
+Vietnam’s countryside and rural life have always been an essential part of Vietnamese culture, so it should be no surprise that the Vietnamese water puppet show reflects this part of Vietnam.

 Though the shows change in the stories, themes, or choreography, many themes run consistently through the Vietnamese Water Puppet shows.
 Here are some themes:

-- The Rice Harvest – Rice is a staple of life in Vietnam, and since rice is so important, many of the water puppets show also reflects the importance of the rice harvest.
+- The Rice Harvest – Rice is a staple of life in Vietnam, and since rice is so important, many of the water puppets show also reflect the importance of the rice harvest.

 - The Everyday Life and Activities of the Vietnamese – The water puppet show will also celebrate the Vietnamese’ everyday life and activities.
-As the countryside is such an important part of this, a lot of this will be focused on the rural side of Vietnam.
+As the countryside is such an important part of this, much of this will be focused on the rural side of Vietnam.

 - Vietnamese National Heroes – Like most countries, they will celebrate some of their National heroes; the water puppet shows are no exception.